 ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By

-105 Management of Child Careplus has been 4 - Womens, 31/10/18 15 3 04/05/18 Daren Risk reviewed 04/04/18 Caroline
+1105 Management of Child Careplus has been 4 - Womens, 31/10/18 15 3 04/05/18 Daren Risk reviewed 04/04/18 Caroline

 Health Paper and transferred to another AgreedRisk/ Childrens Fradgley Whyte

 Electronic Records provider as part of new Actions In And

 (Careplus) regional contract.
 The Place Clinical

 SNS continues to have

 access to the CarePlus

 system and some its

 functionality however the

 organisation does not own

 the system.
 This creates

 the following difficulties

 1.Uploading PID onto an

 electronic system that

 does not belong to our

 organisation.
 Therefore

 we do not have control of

 who else, including staff

 outside of WHT might

 have unauthorised access

 to this information

 2.Our organisation

 receives electronic

 versions of child health

 records, for CYP who

 move into Walsall, from

 organisations which no

 longer hold paper records.

 We have no process in

 place to manage these

 records.
 They are

 currently stored on the

 SNS shared drive which

 breaches IG procedures

 for secure storage of PID

 3.Loss of ability to

-produce recalls which 1 1
+produce recalls which

 supports the flagging alert

 system to identify

-vulnerable children 1 ĺ ĺ 1 ĺ
+vulnerable children

-ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By 196 sustainable long term financial plans.
+ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By Delivery of the sustainable long term financial plans.
 If the Trust fails to deliver its sustainable long term financial plans the Trust will be exposed to regulatory sanction (potential financial special measures) which may impact on the way the Trust is able to respond to patient needs.
-AgreedRisk/ Actions In Place Finance 30/09/18 20 10 Performan ce Finance And Invest Risk description updated, controls and actions reviewed.
-Russell Caldicott 271 planned project programme impacting on patient flow and expereience • AgreedRisk/ Estates And Facilities 30/09/2016 12 8 30/07/2016 Daren Fradgley Review of risk mitigation plan 05/06/2018 Daren Fradgley
+AgreedRisk/ Actions In Place Finance 30/09/18 20 10 19/05/17 Russell Caldicott се Risk description updated, controls and actions reviewed.
+Russell Caldicott Insufficient capital to meet infrastructure needs leads to inability to completed planned project programme impacting on patient flow and expereience Risk of failure from key building and engineering infrastructure due to failure to replace or upgrade because of insufficient capital money across the retained estate.
+AgreedRisk/ Estates And Facilities 30/09/2016 12 8 30/07/2016 Daren Fradgley Review of risk mitigation plan Daren Fradgley

-ID Title Description Status Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By equality, diversity and inclusion standards for the workforce leads to lack of engagement with compliant with appropriate equality, diversity and Corporate 26/04/2017 12 3 06/04/2018 Louise Ludgrove assurances added 05/06/2018 Louise Ludgrove
+ID Title Description Status Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By 694 equality, diversity and inclusion standards for the workforce leads to lack of engagement with compliant with appropriate equality, diversity and Corporate 26/04/2017 12 3 06/04/2018 Ludgrove Additional controls and assurances added 05/06/2018 Louise Ludgrove

 ID Title Description Status Division Target Date Current Risk Target Risk Next Review Date Owner Monitorin g Group Last review Details Date of Last Review Last Review By 340 standard or to Condition B as part of contract responsibilities which exposes staff and patients to potential risk exposure caused by the spreading of fire, smoke and toxic gases from once compartment to another. completed by Oak leaf.
-The Trust needs a statement to say where the work has been carried Actions In Place Estates And Facilities 16 5 06/04/18 Daren Fradgley Performan ce Finance And Invest Fire stopping is being reviewed actively by PFI provider and they have provided evidenc of low risk.
-05/06/18 Daren Fradgley
+The Trust needs a statement to say where the work has been carried AgreedRisk/ Estates And Facilities 16 5 06/04/18 Daren Fradgley ce Finance And Fire stopping is being reviewed actively by PFI provider and they have provided evidenc of low risk.
+Daren Fradgley